Dominica

 Sir David Attenborough

 Sir David Attenborough has devoted his entire life to the study, documentation and filming of our planet's natural wonders and diversity.
-The many incredible BBC telvision documentaries he has made have enriched our lives and educated us from the comfort of our own homes.
+The many incredible BBC television documentaries he has made have enriched our lives and educated us from the comfort of our own homes.

 Opposite are some of those now readily available on dvd.